Skip to main content

 Bulk Viscosity from Geometry, Not Only Kinetic Theory

-The paper , Origin of bulk viscosity in cosmology and its thermodynamic implications , is interesting.
+The idea that bulk viscosity could be an alternative to dark energy has been around for a while.
+For example, see the dark goo paper, or viscous universe , or spatial phonons.
+The 2025 paper , Origin of bulk viscosity in cosmology and its thermodynamic implications , takes a kinetic/thermodynamic slant.
 The paper establishes four facts: $$p_{\text{vis}}=-3\zeta H, \qquad \dot S_h>0, \qquad \dot S_m<0, \qquad T_m\neq T_h$$ and hence $$\boxed{\dot S_{\text{tot}}>0 ;\text{always}}$$ These are consequences of: Hubble expansion producing velocity gradients, The apparent horizon behaving as a thermodynamic boundary, The fluid inside the horizon being an open system.
-A complete, self-contained derivation synthesising the kinetic, fluid dynamics, EFT, and thermodynamic/irreversibility perspectives on bulk viscosity of the vacuum in an expanding FLRW universe.
-1. Kinetic Derivation: Momentum Flux Across Layers Step 1: Setup As per the paper, consider three layers of "vacuum quanta" separated by mean free path $\lambda_m$: $S_1$ (below), $S_2$ (observer), $S_3$ (above).
-Fluid velocity relative to the comoving observer: $$v(d) = H d$$ where $H...
+So, let us complete, self-contained derivation synthesising the kinetic, fluid dynamics, EFT, and thermodynamic/irreversibility perspectives on bulk viscosity of the vacuum in an expanding FLRW universe.
+1. Kinetic Derivation: Momentum Flux Across Layers Step 1: Setup A...

 The Horizon's Poisson Ratio: Extremal by Necessity

-Yes , you can define an effective Poisson ratio for the horizon—but only in a very specific, emergent, hydrodynamic sense—and it takes its extremal value.
-The value you get is not arbitrary; it is forced on you by horizon incompressibility, maximal entropy, and diffusion physics.
-1. What a Poisson ratio really measures The Poisson ratio (ν) is defined (in ordinary elasticity) as $$\nu = - \frac{\text{transverse strain}}{\text{longitudinal strain}}.$$ Equivalently, in terms of elastic moduli: $$\nu = \frac{3K - 2\mu}{2(3K + \mu)} \quad \text{(3D bulk)},$$ or $$\nu_{2D} = \frac{K_{2D} - \mu_{2D}}{K_{2D} + \mu_{2D}} \quad \text{(membrane)}.$$ So to even ask for a Poisson ratio, we need: a bulk (or area) modulus (K), a shear modulus (μ).
+Yes , you can define an effective Poisson ratio for the spacetime horizon, and the 3D bulk.
+What a Poisson ratio really measures The Poisson ratio (ν) is defined (in ordinary elasticity) as $$\nu = - \frac{\text{transverse strain}}{\text{longitudinal strain}}.$$ Equivalently, in terms of elastic moduli: $$\nu = \frac{3K - 2\mu}{2(3K + \mu)} \quad \text{(3D bulk)},$$ or $$\nu_{2D} = \frac{K_{2D} - \mu_{2D}}{K_{2D} + \mu_{2D}} \quad \text{(membrane)}.$$ So to even ask for a Poisson ratio, we need: a bulk (or area) modulus (K), a shear modulus (μ).
 This is where horizons are special.
-2. Horizon fluids: what moduli exist?
-From the membrane paradigm, AdS/CFT, and your own derivations: Horizons have: finite shear viscosity (η), no elastic shear modulus ((μ = 0)), negative bulk ...
+Horizon fluids: what moduli exist?
+From the membrane paradigm, AdS/CFT, and our own derivations: Horizons have: finite shear viscosity (η), no elastic shear modulus ((μ = 0)), negative bulk viscosity in GR, but effectively incompressible area when quantum fluctuations are included.
+This is crucial: A horizon is not an elastic solid.
+It is a maximally dissipative, incompr...

 Spacetime Has a Clock: Horizon Thermodynamics and the de Sitter Seesaw